GaryHughes/pybind11_example/README.md

 # Callable Property

 This is an example of exposing a C++ class with a std::function member, exposing this member as a Python property and invoking the propery via Python->C++.

+# Inherited Property

+This is an example of exposing a derived C++ class with properties defined on the Python type that belong to a C++ base class.